 viii Post-approval controls

 Post-approval controls are managed by ANMAT, principally by means of reports made by parties on infringements to current regulations and as a result of pharmacovigilance obligations of the links of commercialisation chain.
 Nevertheless, ANMAT is authorised to carry out inspections and to review products already authorised for commercialisation.
 Technical directors, being jointly and severally liable with the laboratory for any damage that a product may cause, are also keen to review batches of products during the manufacturing process and once finalised.

 Additionally, laboratories usually carry out pharmacovigilance of their products, and agreements specifically related to such issues are commonly executed between laboratories that license their products to third parties.

-In connection with this aspect of the business, the Ministry of Health issued Resolution No. 435 in April 2011, concerning traceability of pharmaceutical products that follow a specific product from its manufacture or importing stage, to the time it is exhibited for sale.
+In connection with this aspect of the business, the Ministry of Health has issued several resolutions concerning traceability of pharmaceutical products that follow a specific product from its manufacture or importing stage, to the time it is exhibited for sale.

 ix Manufacturing control

 Disposition No. 3602/2018, issued by ANMAT and including GMP, is the main rule that regulates the manufacture of pharmaceutical products.
 This regulation was drafted in line with the international requirements on GMP such as the ones approved by World Health Organization in 2015, reports of the Pharmaceutical Inspection Corporation Scheme (PE 009–2015 and Annexes 2017) by norms of the International Council and ISO (International Organization for Standardization).

 For the purpose of verifying the compliance of GMP, ANMAT is empowered to supervise the manufacturing laboratory as well as the sites in which commercial companies and importers develop their business.
 ANMAT may carry out technical inspections that cover the functioning conditions and quality control used in such places.
 Additionally, the manufacturing sites should also be approved by the municipality in which they are located and specific approvals on certain aspects, such as disposal of residues and other environmental issues, also apply.
 Some of these approvals are incorporated at a municipal level.